corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node-docker-deployments.md

         corda/corda-zulu-java1.8-4.8:latest
 ```

-As the node runs within a container, several mount points are required:
+As the node runs within a container, you must provide the following mount points:

 * CorDapps - CorDapps must be mounted at location `/opt/corda/cordapps`